Marcjazz/notchpay-node/README.md

 npm install notch-pay
 ```

-## Features
-Strongly typed and validated request and response interfaces.
-Abstracts the complexity of integrating Notch Pay, allowing developers to focus on their application objectives.

 ## Usage
 Integrating Notch Pay into your Node.js application is as easy as importing the NotchPay class and accessing the desired API functionalities:
 ```typescript